SRJPE/JPE-datasets/scripts/rst/clear-creek/clear_creek_rst_environmental.md

 ### Variables: `flow_start_meter`, `flow_end_meter`

-The read out number on the mechanical counter of the flow meter at the start and end of the velocity test
+The read out number on the mechanical counter of the flow meter at the start and end of the velocity

 **Plotting distribution of flow start meter and flow end meter**